Someone watching?

 Love Bombing and Devaluing

 Love bombing is inundating a person with adoration and attention to the point that it gets overwhelming.
 It occurs in the beginning stages of a relationship - or as a way to win you back from a break-up.
 In my case, he told me: “I think I loved you from the moment I saw you.”
 To believe him was more than a little tempting.
 It was intoxicating.
 That’s how the gaslighter pulls you in and gets you hooked.
-They put you on a pedestal just so they can knock you down.
+They put you on a pedestal.

-Devaluing happens when the abuser pushes you off the pedestal.
-It's used when a gaslighter convinces their victim they are completely flawed, worthless, or as having exaggerated negative qualities.
+Devaluing happens when a gaslighter knocks you down and convinces you as their victim that you are completely flawed, worthless, and having exaggerated negative qualities.
 It’s a tactic used to make you feel like no one else would ever want you.
-And it keeps you ensnared.
+You don't realize that their denigration is convincing you that you don't deserve any better... you can't get any better.

 They Called Me Crazy

-I didn’t know that his family called me, “Crazy,” but in retrospect, I think I was crazy.
-I was crazy for staying in an abusive relationship for so long.
-I was crazy for raising my children in a house full of lies and deception.
+I didn’t know that his family called me “crazy,” but in retrospect, I think I was crazy.
+I was crazy for staying in an abusive relationship and raising my children in a house full of lies and deception.
 I was crazy to love a man who could in one breath make me feel like no else mattered and in the next like I wasn’t worth a dime.

 Coercive Control